An AVL tree, named after Adelson Velsky and Landis, is a self-balancing binary search tree.

 Implementation

-One of the possible implementations for such a node of such a tree could be something like this:
+One of the possible implementations for a node of such a tree could be something like this:

 enum balance_type{ LEFT_HEAVY = -1, BALANCED = 0, RIGHT_HEAVY = 1};